 The Maritime Labour Convention 2006 was ratified internationally on 20th August 2013.
 Full details can be found in MGN 491a (amd)

 The surveyor will check the MLC requirements when he visits the boat and the certificate will have an MLC endorsement if required.
 MCA FAQs on the MLC.

 Reporting of accidents - you should report any accidents to MCA and MAIB and also your Certifying Authority in case the vessel requires suspension.
 The MAIB forms are available at :

 MCA Codes - The codes were developed specifically for each class of vessel: sail, power, nominated departure point and workboat.
 These older codes are still in legal force.
 MGN 280 - know as the "Harmonised Code" brought these codes together.
-However, work is now going forward to extract Workboats as a stand-alone code.

 The codes cover the following categories (under 24m):